AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex4.md

 ![demo](./images/ex4/36.png)

 The **delta**-field is used to schedule the connection and upload only new rows that come into your BigQuery-dataset.
-A delta field is typically always a timestamp-column.
+A delta field is typically always a timestamp column.
 So for future scheduled data ingestions, only the rows with a new, more recent timestamp will be ingested.

 Select **timeStamp** as the delta-field.